-Process that could be used to verify need(s) The child is: • This information can be obtained from the child's carer/family as part of the enrolment process and/or received from a referral source which may include: • Child Protection • Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) • Maternal and Child Health nurse, or • Out-of-Home Care provider As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?'
-As part of the enrolment process, service providers should respectfully ask whether the family/child holds a visa or ImmiCard identifying the child and/or parents as a refugee or asylum seeker A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or Multiple birth children (triplets, quadruplets).
-Asylum seeker and/or refugee children is assessed as having delays in two or more areas and is declared eligible for a second funded year of 4-year-old kindergarten, or holds a Child Disability Health Care Card, or has previously been approved for Kindergarten Inclusion Support Package,
+High priority children Criteria and processes for verifying need(s) Children at risk of abuse or neglect, including children in Out- of-Home Care The child is: eligible for ESK or AEL, and/or family, carer or legal guardian identifies the child as known to Child Protection or in out-of-home care, and/or referred by one of the following: Child Protection Child and family services (family services referral and support team, Child FIRST/integrated family services/Services Connect case worker) Maternal and Child Health nurse out-of-home care provider.
+Aboriginal and/or Torres Strait Islander children As part of the enrolment process, service providers must respectfully ask families 'is your child Aboriginal and/or Torres Strait Islander?' and record this information in KIMS Asylum seeker and refugee children Child or family holds a visa or supporting documentation and information, including an ImmiCard, identifying the child and/or parents, carers or legal guardians as a refugee or asylum seeker and/or Referred as a refugee or asylum seeker by a CALD outreach worker.
+Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+Children with additional needs, defined as children who: The child: holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS)